Nice-Try/Lab1/report.md

 <img src="images/and.jpg" alt="32 bit and and nand diagram" height="400"/>

-In our first iteration of the AND/NAND module, we used an XOR gate instead of an OR gate, which assumes that `andflag` will be true when AND is the desired operation.
+In our first iteration of the AND/NAND module, we used an XOR gate instead of an XNOR gate, which assumes that `andflag` will be true when AND is the desired operation.
 When we started working on integrating our modules into an ALU, we realized that, for all of the two-operation modules, `command[0]` could work as a flag, and that we should produce AND when `command[0]` is false, and NAND when it is true.
-This happens when you OR the output of NANDing the inputs with `command[0]`.
+This happens when you XNOR the output of NANDing the inputs with `command[0]`.

+Additionally, we were unsure how best to approximate the timing of XNOR.
+We decided to make it cost 3 units of time - cheaper than implementing XNOR with other gates, but more expensive than just accounting for the two inputs.

 In future diagrams, we'll probably represent it like this: